The story of the reintroduction of Black-fronted Piping-Guan (Aburria jacutinga) at REGUA continues.

 Situated at the edge of the wetland, the lodge garden produced a couple of notables – a male House Sparrow briefly on 3rd and 2 Giant Cowbirds on 15th (both ‘firsts’ for the garden), and a female Chestnut-bellied Euphonia visiting the feeders from the 8th is further testament to the success of the reforestation around the lodge and the wetland.

-Highlights from elsewhere around the reserve include a pair of Red-ruffed Fruitcrows in a fruiting tree along the Forest Trail on 3rd, a female Sooty Grassquit along the Forest Trail on 5th (the first record for this trail), 4+ Yellow-legged Thrush on the Forest Trail on 5th (a very good count for this trail), a male Shrike-like Cotinga on the Forest Trail on 7th (records are getting closer and closer to the lodge!), and at Waldenoor 1m Frilled Coquette and a Planalto Woodcreeper were present on 10th.
+Highlights from elsewhere around the reserve include a pair of Red-ruffed Fruitcrows in a fruiting tree along the Brown Trail on 3rd, a female Sooty Grassquit along the Brown Trail on 5th (the first record for this trail), 4+ Yellow-legged Thrush on the Brown Trail on 5th (a very good count for this trail), a male Shrike-like Cotinga on the Brown Trail on 7th (records are getting closer and closer to the lodge!), and at Waldenoor 1m Frilled Coquette and a Planalto Woodcreeper were present on 10th.

 Several excellent spot-lighting excursions led by Adilei in July produced extremely close views of small numbers of Giant Snipe on the the ground by torch-light, along with Scissor-tailed Nightjar, Spot-tailed Nightjar, Common Potoo, Tropical Screech-Owl, and Burrowing Owl.
 Also just outside the reserve, a Streamer-tailed Tyrant was a notable sighting on 18th.